devdharanis-30/my-project/README.md

 # Booksky 📚

-A simple and elegant web app to manage your personal library, built using HTML, CSS, and JavaScript.
+A simple  web app to manage your personal library, built using HTML, CSS, and JavaScript.

 ---